project-trident/trident-website/hugo-site/content/docs/virtualbox-create-vm.md

 Please see the [VirtualBox website](https://www.virtualbox.org/) for additional information.
 The [VirtualBox Guest Additions](http://www.virtualbox.org/manual/ch04.html) page has support information and usage instructions.

-Running VirtualBox on a Project Trident system for the first time automatically gives the user account that started VirtualBox the necessary permissions to run the application.
-This could break existing shortcuts to VirtualBox.
-To fix a broken shortcut, log out and in again.
+Using VirtualBox on a Project Trident host requires opening **Control Panel > Users > Groups**, adding user accounts to the **vboxusers** group, and logging out and in again.

 ### Creating a Virtual Machine for a Project Trident Install